 Being so close to home, I knew that I could go back to my old life at any time but I stayed, adapted to the lifestyle, and completed the program at New Life.
 Going through the twelve steps with a sponsor, I got to see how I am an alcoholic, even without multiple years of drinking and using under my belt.
 I saw patterns and behaviors that normal people do not do, even as a teenager.
 I was maladjusted to life.
 Yes, I was in my hometown, seeing old friends, and going to to the same places, but the lifestyle of recovery became more appealing to me than all of that.
 I understood that going back to that life was not conducive to freedom and happiness.
 I stuck with recovery and now have an amazing life with more than I could ever ask for.

 All I have to thank for that is New Life House and the twelve-step process.
 Today, my life consists of working as a barista, making my own money, and paying most of my own bills.
 My three roommates and I rent a four-bedroom house, which I am able to pay for on my own!
 I do still need some support from my parents, which they are happy to provide now that I am making good choices, and staying involved in recovery.
 My parents invite me over for dinner, and welcome me when I just want to stop by!
 My little brother invites me to his sports games and looks up to me so much.
 My relationship with my dad has improved tremendously.
 Now, we go golfing together often, get coffee or lunch every week, and talk on the phone almost every day.
 My parents love that I live so close to them because I am able to show up and help them out whenever they need it.
 I am no longer a burden to have around, but more of a joy.
 I am trusted today, which means a lot to me.

-For an immature, careless, and defiant seventeen-year-old to be able to get sober, proves that this program works like nothing else.
+Getting sober as a teenager who was immature, careless, and defiant, proves that this program works like nothing else.
 I lead a simple, yet fulfilling life today for which I am truly grateful for.